 What constitutes a criminal act will be defined by the penal code of the jurisdiction in which the alleged misconduct occurred.
 The College system and legal system have investigation processes that work independently of each other and can happen concurrently.
 The standard of proof in a criminal proceeding is beyond a reasonable doubt, which is higher than the standard of proof for violations of Bard's Gender-Based Misconduct Policy, which utilizes the preponderance of evidence standard (whether it is more likely than not that a policy violation occurred).
-In addition, the stringent laws applied in criminal court regarding submission and admissibility of evidence do not apply in the College conduct process, which is not governed by formal rules of evidence.

 To file a criminal report, individuals may contact the following, and/or any other appropriate law enforcement agency:

-New York State Police 845-876-4194 New York State Police Campus Sexual Assault Victims Unit 844-845-7269 Red Hook Police Department 845-758-0060
+New York State Police 845-876-4194

+New York State Police Campus Sexual Assault Victims Unit 844-845-7269

+Red Hook Police Department 845-758-0060

-Student Bill of Rights
+Students' Bill of Rights